 What do you do?
 You go back to Facebook or go watch some cat videos on YouTube.

 What if they wouldn’t mind learning more from you or connecting with you via email or social media or even take you up on a product recommendation?

 That’s what a call to action at the end of your blog posts is all about.

 Encourage Them To Comment And Interact With You

 One of the easiest ways to craft a call to action is to ask your readers to leave you a comment.
-Invite them to share their own experiences on the topic, a tip, a recipe etc. In other words, ask them to comment on the post.
+Invite them to share their own experiences on the topic, a tip, a recipe, etc. Ask them to comment on the post.

 Blogging can feel like a very one-sided conversation sometimes.
 You’re sitting there, typing away, and sharing content with your readers.

-But you don’t hear anything back.
+But you hear nothing back.
 They read and respond with silence.
 The good news is that it doesn’t have to be that way.